Dirac-harmonic maps with potential: Positivity aspects and the question of stability

 \section{Positivity aspects and the question of stability}

-The initial mathematical motivation to study Dirac-harmonic maps coupled to a scalar potential was the hope that a suitable potential may cure at least some of the analytic difficulties that arise in the analysis of Dirac-harmonic maps, in particular due to the unboundedness of the action functional.
+The initial mathematical motivation to study Dirac-harmonic maps coupled to a scalar potential was the hope that a suitable potential may cure at least some of the analytic difficulties that arise in the analysis of Dirac-harmonic maps, in particular the problems arising from the unboundedness of the action functional.
 In this section we will analyze this idea in some more detail.

 First, we will have a look at the action functional \eqref{action-functional}.
-If we assume that \(M\) is compact, then we know from general spectral theory that the twisted Dirac operator \(\D\) has a discrete spectrum.
-Moreover, its eigenvalues will tend rapidly to plus and minus infinity.
+If we assume that \(M\) is compact, then we know from general spectral theory that the twisted Dirac operator \(\D\) has a discrete spectrum consisting of an unbounded discrete sequence of positive and negative eigenvalues.
 If we expand a vector spinor \(\psi\) with respect to a basis of eigenspinors \(\psi_I\) as

 the Dirac term in the action functional \eqref{action-functional} acquires the form

 Here, we used that \(\D\psi_J=\lambda_J\psi_J\), where \(\lambda_J\) represents the J-th eigenvalue of the twisted Dirac operator \(\D\).